VetusChronos/aperosengine/irr/README.md

 IrrlichtMt version 1.9
 ======================

-IrrlichtMt is the 3D engine of [Aperos Engine](https://github.com/vetuschronos/aperosengine).
+IrrlichtMt is the 3D engine of [Aperos Engine](https://github.com/VetusChronos/aperosengine).
 It is based on the [Irrlicht Engine](https://irrlicht.sourceforge.io/) but is now developed independently.
-It is intentionally not compatible to upstream and is planned to be eventually absorbed into Aperos Engine.
+It is intentionally not compatible to upstream and is planned to be eventually absorbed into AperosEngine.

 Build
 -----